masondelan/ADS502_FinalProject/docs/data_description.md

 	•	Motion sensors: S6_PIR and S7_PIR

-	•	Timestamp: Created from merged Date and Time columns

 	•	Target variable: Room_Occupancy_Count, an integer representing the number of people in the room